Power Player profile: South African billionaire entrepreneur Patrice Motsepe

 Early life and education

 Patrice Tlhopane Motsepe was born on 28 January 1962 in Ga-Rankuwa, a township near Pretoria, to Kgosi Augustine Motsepe, a chief of the Mmakau branch of the Tswana people.
 He was named after the first prime minister of the independent Democratic Republic of the Congo Patrice Lumumba.
-His second name, Thlopane, means “the chosen one.”
+His second name, Tlhopane, means “the chosen one.”
 Although he grew up in the apartheid era, Motsepe fared better than many other South African blacks.

 His father owned a Spaza shop, a small outlet providing everyday essentials to mine workers.
 He became a successful liquor distributor by affiliating with South African Breweries.
 Patrice began his business training at the age of six in his father’s shop where he learned basic business management.